susuhahnml/awsome-factory-associator/README.md

 ```javascript
   factory.create("ticketFact",{Sale:{total:100,date:'2018-2-1'}});
 ```
-In this case when creating the sale defined in the ticketFact definition using the saleFact factory, the obtect ``{total:100,date:'2018-2-1'}`` will be passed as options for this creation.
+In this case when creating the sale defined in the ticketFact definition using the saleFact factory, the object ``{total:100,date:'2018-2-1'}`` will be passed as options for this creation.
 This will create a ticket associated with a sale with total 100(rewriting the default 30), and with date 2018-2-1.

 ###### Overwriting factory name